Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 ## Converting expressions to readable code

-We know how to compile our expressions into runtime instructions, but what about readable C# code?
+We know how to compile our expressions into run-time instructions, but what about readable C# code?
 It could be useful if we wanted to display it or just to have some visual aid while testing.

 The good news is that all types that derive from `Expression` override the `ToString` method with a more specific implementation.
 That means we can do the following: